roman01la/webpack-closure-compiler/README.md

 <img src="logo.png" width="140" alt="Webpack Closure Compiler Plugin"/>

 ## Why use Closure Compiler instead of UglifyJS?
 Closure Compiler is the most advanced JavaScript optimization tool.
-It generates smallest bundle and emits efficient JavaScript code by doing whole program analysis and optimization, removing closures and inlining function calls.
+It generates smallest bundle and emits efficient JavaScript code by doing whole program analysis and optimization, removing closures and inlining function calls, as well as tree-shaking for AMD, CommonJS and ES2015 modules.

 <a href="https://github.com/samccone/The-cost-of-transpiling-es2015-in-2016"><img src="stats.png"/></a>